Heart valve surgery - discharge

 Nishimura RA, Otto CM, Bonow RO, et al. 2014 AHA/ACC guideline for the management of patients with valvular heart disease: executive summary: a report of the American College of Cardiology/American Heart Association Task Force on Practice Guidelines.
 J Am Coll Cardiol.
 2014;63(22):2438-2488.
 PMID: 24603192

-Rosengart TK, Anand J. Acquired heart disease: valvular.
-In: Townsend CM JR, Beauchamp RD, Evers BM, Mattox KL, eds.
+Rosengart TK, Aberle CM, Ryan C. Acquired heart disease: valvular.
+In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
-20th ed.
-Philadelphia, PA: Elsevier; 2017:chap 60.
+21st ed.
+St Louis, MO: Elsevier; 2022:chap 61.